GTAmodding/gta3script-specs/SPECIFICATION.md

 ### Scripts

-A **script** is a unit of execution which contains its own *program counter*, *local variables* and *compare flag*.
+A *script* is a unit of execution which contains its own *program counter*, *local variables* and *compare flag*.

-A **program** is a collection of scripts running concurrently in a cooperative fashion.
+A *program* is a collection of scripts running concurrently in a cooperative fashion.

-A **variable** is a named storage location.
+A *variable* is a named storage location.
 This location holds a value of specific type.

-There are global and local variables. **Global variables** are stored in a way they are accessible from any script. **Local variables** are said to pertain to the particular script and only accessible from it.
+There are global and local variables. *Global variables* are stored in a way they are accessible from any script. *Local variables* are said to pertain to the particular script and only accessible from it.

 The lifetime of a *global variable* is the same as of the execution of all scripts.
 The lifetime of a *local variable* is the same as its script and lexical scope.

-A **command** is an operation to be performed by a script.
-Commands may produce several **side-effects** which are described by each command description.
+A *command* is an operation to be performed by a script.
+Commands produces *side-effects* which are described by each command description.

 A possible side-effect of executing a command is the updating of the *compare flag*.
-The **compare flag** of a command is the boolean result it produces.
-The **compare flag of a script** is the *compare flag* of the its last executed command.
+The *compare flag* of a command is the boolean result it produces.
+The *compare flag of a script* is the *compare flag* of the its last executed command.
 The *compare flag* is useful for conditionally changing the *flow of control*.

-The **program counter** of a script indicates its currently executing command.
+The *program counter* of a script indicates its currently executing command.
 Unless one of the *side-effects* of a command is to change the *program counter*, the counter goes from the current command to the next sequentially.
 An explicit change in the *program counter* is said to be a change in the *flow of control*.

-A command is said to perform a **jump** if it changes the *flow of control* irreversibly.
+A command is said to perform a *jump* if it changes the *flow of control* irreversibly.

-A command is said to call a **subroutine** if it changes the *flow of control* but saves the current *program counter* in a stack to be restored later.
+A command is said to call a *subroutine* if it changes the *flow of control* but saves the current *program counter* in a stack to be restored later.

-A command is said to **terminate** a script if it halts and reclaims storage of such a script.
+A command is said to *terminate* a script if it halts and reclaims storage of such a script.

 ### Script Files

-A **script file** is a source file containing a sequence of commands.
-Those commands may be executed concurrently by multiple scripts.
+A *script file* is a source file containing a sequence of commands.
+Those commands are executed concurrently by multiple scripts.

-The **multi-file** is a collection of *script files*.
+The *multi-file* is a collection of *script files*.
 Hereafter being the collection of *script files* being translated.

-The **main script file** is the entry script file.
-This is where the first script (called the **main script**) starts execution.
+The *main script file* is the entry script file.
+This is where the first script (called the *main script*) starts execution.
 Translation begins here.

-Other script files are **required** to become part of the *multi-file* by the means of require statements within the *main script file*.
-Many kinds of script files may be *required*.
+Other script files are *required* to become part of the *multi-file* by the means of require statements within the *main script file*.
+Many kinds of script files can be *required*.

-A **main extension file** (or **foreign gosub file**) is a script file required by the means of a *GOSUB_FILE statement*.
-Other script files may be required from here as well.
+A *main extension file* (or *foreign gosub file*) is a script file required by the means of a *GOSUB_FILE statement*.
+Other script files can be required from here as well.

-A **subscript file** is a script file required by the means of the *LAUNCH_MISSION statement*.
-A **subscript** is a script started by the same statement.
+A *subscript file* is a script file required by the means of the *LAUNCH_MISSION statement*.
+A *subscript* is a script started by the same statement.

-A **mission script file** is a script file required by the means of the *LOAD_AND_LAUNCH_MISSION statement*.
-A **mission script** is a script started by the same statement.
-Only a single *mission script* may be running at once.
+A *mission script file* is a script file required by the means of the *LOAD_AND_LAUNCH_MISSION statement*.
+A *mission script* is a script started by the same statement.
+Only a single *mission script* can be running at once.

 Commands in the *main script file*, *main extension files* and *subscript files* shall not refer to labels in *mission script files*.
 A *mission script file* shall not refer to labels in other *mission script files*.

 The *main script file* is found in a unspecified manner.
 The other *script files* are found by recursively searching a directory with the same filename (excluding extension) as the *main script file*.
 This directory is in the same path as the *main script file*.
-The search for the *script files* should be case-insensitive.
+The search for the *script files* shall be case-insensitive.
 All *script files* must have a `.sc` extension.
 If multiple script files with the same name are found, behaviour is unspecified.

 ### Types

-An **integer** is a binary signed two's-complement integral number.
+An *integer* is a binary signed two's-complement integral number.
 It represents 32 bits of data and the range of values *-2147483648* through *2147483647*.

-A **floating-point** is a representation of a real number.
+A *floating-point* is a representation of a real number.
 Its exact representation, precision and range of values is implementation-defined.

-A **label** is a name specifying the location of a command.
+A *label* is a name specifying the location of a command.

-A **text label** is a name whose value is only known in the execution environment.
+A *text label* is a name whose value is only known in the execution environment.

-A **string** is a sequence of zero or more characters.
+A *string* is a sequence of zero or more characters.

-An **array** is a collection of one or more elements of the same type.
+An *array* is a collection of one or more elements of the same type.
 Each element is indexed by an integer key.

 Elements
 ---------------------